We are only 3 months in, but already 2020 will go down in history as one of the most eventful years in recent history.

 Tip Number 4: Stay Active

 We know that some of you won't be missing that daily commute into the office.
 But it is important to remember to stay active whilst you are working from home.

 Last year, our support manager Dave put together a blog about staying healthy in an office job, which also has some really good advice that can also be applied to working from home.

-Now that you don't have that commute to worry about, try and use some of that free time to exercise, perhaps for going a walk or run after work.
+Now that you don't have that commute to worry about, try and use some of that free time to exercise, perhaps going for a walk or run after work.

 Ross, our Digital Marketing Assistant has been making sure his confinement hasn't let laziness set in.

-"I normally go the gym a few times a week, so in order to keep my fitness in check I've started running more as well as following home workout classes online.
+"I normally go the gym a few times a week, so in order to keep my fitness in check, I've started running more as well as following home workout classes online.
 They're great if you are lacking a little motivation.
-Working from the kitchen table, I have also noticed my shoulders and back ache a little more than usual, so I make sure to take short breaks throughout the day to do stretching exercises.
+Working from the kitchen table, I have also noticed my shoulders and backache a little more than usual, so I make sure to take short breaks throughout the day to do stretching exercises.
 It's amazing the difference it can make to how you feel at the end of the day".